 YAWNING

-Yawning a lot is another tip-off that a migraine is about to strike.
+Yawning a lot is another tip-off that a migraine is about

 Unlike regular "I'm tired" yawning, it may be excessive and occur every few minutes.